 His musings were cut short as they saw a two men in train engine rise.
-One of them they recognized as Nadare Rōga the leader of the team of Snow Ninja.
+One of them they recognized as Nadare Rōga, the leader of the team of Snow Ninja that had ambushed them a few days ago.
 The man next to him was wearing fancy robes that were usually worn by Daimyo.
 That probably meant he was Dotō.
 The reason that they were all out here in the first place.
-The man was talking to the Princess, acting as if he was pleased to see her again like some benevolent uncle that hadn’t seen his niece in far too long.
+The man was talking to the Princess, acting as if he was pleased to see her again.
+Like he was some benevolent uncle that hadn’t seen his niece in far too long.
 It seemed that acting was something of a family thing.
-If they hadn’t known what kind of man Dotō really was they might have doubts as well.
+If they hadn’t known what kind of man Dotō really was, they might have doubts as well.
 The man scowled as Naruto rose placing himself between the Princess and him.

 They were interrupted as several logs were pushed down a hill and slammed into the side of the train.
 Despite the noise and mess that they made though, they didn’t cause any damage.
 “Looks like the rebels have decided to reveal themselves to Dotō.”
 Haku commented as they looked at the large group of men in old armor that looked like it belonged in the museum.
 The somewhat surprising thing was to see the usually mild mannered Sandayū standing at the head of the group wearing a katana and a Wakizashi strapped to his side.
 An annoyed looking Dotō turned to look at the group that had dared to interrupt him.